usnistgov/nr-prose-ns3-module/doc/source/nr-prose-design.rst

 ============

-The class NrSlUeRrcSapUser (i.e., interface exported by the NrSlUeRrc and called by the LteUeRrc) was extended with the definition of the methods to add and retrieve transmission and reception SL-SRBs for both direct communication and direct discovery.
+The class NrSlUeRrcSapUser (i.e., interface exported by the NrSlUeRrc and called by the NrUeRrc) was extended with the definition of the methods to add and retrieve transmission and reception SL-SRBs for both direct communication and direct discovery.
-These methods were further implemented in the NrSlUeRrc class which stores the instances of the  NrSlSignallingRadioBearerInfo or NrSlDiscoveryRadioBearerInfo created in the LteUeRrc for each SL-SRB.
+These methods were further implemented in the NrSlUeRrc class which stores the instances of the  NrSlSignallingRadioBearerInfo or NrSlDiscoveryRadioBearerInfo created in the NrUeRrc for each SL-SRB.

 NR UE BWP MANAGER